texyh/Checkout-PaymentGateway/README.md

 - Swagger

  ## Build & Run
- To Ensure you have a postgres database running  (ie if you dont have one runnning on your local system already) before starting the applicaiton, you run `docker-compose -f "docker\docker-compose.yml" up -d --build`.
+ To Ensure you have a postgres database running  (ie if you dont have one runnning on your local system already) before starting the applicaiton, navigate to `docker` folder and  run `docker-compose up -d --build`.

  To run the project, navigate to `src/PaymentGateway.Api` folder and run `dotnet run`.